gojek/weaver/examples/body_lookup/README.md

 ### Setup
 ```
-# To kubernets cluster in local and set current context
+# To kubernetes cluster in local and set current context
 minikube start
 minikube status # verify it is up and running